Lega (political party): Internal tensions and crisis

-Ideology, platform, factions, alliances
+Ideology, platform, factions, and alliances

 Internationally, the League is usually described as a right-wing or far-right party.
 Its robust anti-immigration stance, Eurosceptic outlook, and populist rhetoric are frequently mentioned as central factors in this categorisation.
-However, as pointed out by Miles Johnson of the Financial Times, most Italian media endorse the party's description as centre-right.
-Moreover, according to Antonio Polito, columnist for the Corriere della Sera and a former centre-left politician, the League is "at least half centrist, surely it is entirely centrist in Veneto and Lombardy, both as electorate and political culture of its governors".
-Differently from Matteo Salvini, most leading members, such as ministers like Giancarlo Giorgetti and regional presidents like Luca Zaia and Massimiliano Fedriga, are frequently described as "centrist", "moderate" and pro-Europeanist, appealing to "centrist" voters and parties.
-The "far-right" label is rejected altogether by the party, including by Salvini himself.
-Of the leader's long-time three deputy secretaries, Giorgetti represented the liberal-centrist wing, Lorenzo Fontana the Catholic, traditionalist and social-conservative one, and Andrea Crippa the populist to right-wing populist one.
-However, fault lines are more complicate: Giorgetti is also a devout Catholic, Fontana has voiced concerns over the party's European alliances, while Crippa is outspokenly in favour of abortion and euthanasia.
+According to Miles Johnson of the Financial Times, most Italian media endorse the party's description as centre-right, which is how the League promotes itself.
+The far-right label is rejected altogether by the party, including by Matteo Salvini himself.
+According to Antonio Polito, columnist for the Corriere della Sera and a former centre-left politician, the League is "at least half centrist, surely it is entirely centrist in Veneto and Lombardy, both as electorate and political culture of its governors".

-While continuing to support autonomism, regionalism and federalism, under Salvini the League has gradually but decidedly set aside Padanian nationalism and separatism, which were long pursued by Lega Nord.
-Through "sovereigntism", the party has also been making inroads in southern Italy.
-It is actually a matter of debate whether the League has embraced Italian nationalism and abandoned regionalism, or whether it combines nationalism and regionalism, similarly to the Ticino League in Switzerland.
-According to Daniele Albertazzi, Arianna Giovannini and Antonella Seddone, "regionalism has been replaced by an empty form of nativist nationalism, which fails to address socio-economic issues related to the North–South divide", while "populism remains central to the party's strategic communication, but the EU has taken Rome's place as the people's 'enemy'".
-However, locally, the regional parties forming the League continue to be supportive of regional identities, such as Venetian nationalism in Veneto and Lombard nationalism in Lombardy.
+Differently from the right-wing Salvini, most leading members, such as Giancarlo Giorgetti, Luca Zaia, and Massimiliano Fedriga, are frequently described as centrist, moderate, and pro-Europeanist, appealing to centrist voters and parties.
+Of the leader's long-time three deputy secretaries, Giorgetti represented the liberal-centrist wing, Lorenzo Fontana the Catholic, traditionalist, and social-conservative one, and Andrea Crippa the populist to right-wing populist one.
+Fault lines are more complicate, as Giorgetti is also a devout Catholic, Fontana has voiced concerns over the party's European alliances, and Crippa is outspokenly in favour of abortion and euthanasia.
+On the progressive end of the party's political spectrum sits Zaia, former president of Veneto, who holds a liberal approach on a variety of issues, from immigration to assisted suicide, while maintaining a traditional autonomism standpoint.

-The League supports the implementation of article 116 of the Constitution, the so-called "differentiated" or "asymmetrical" regionalism, i.e. the attribution of "particular forms and conditions of autonomy" also to ordinary-statute regions (with the consequent possibility for some regions to have further powers than others, but still less than the five special-statute regions).
+While continuing to support autonomism, regionalism, and federalism, the League under Salvini has gradually but decidedly set aside Padanian nationalism and separatism, which were long pursued by Lega Nord.
+Through sovereigntism, the party began to make greater inroads in southern Italy by the late 2010s.
+It is debated among academics whether the League has embraced Italian nationalism, and thus abandoned regionalism, or whether it combines nationalism and regionalism, similarly to the Ticino League in Switzerland.
+According to Daniele Albertazzi, Arianna Giovannini, and Antonella Seddone, "regionalism has been replaced by an empty form of nativist nationalism, which fails to address socio-economic issues related to the North–South divide", while "populism remains central to the party's strategic communication, but the EU has taken Rome's place as the people's 'enemy.
+Locally, the regional parties forming the League continue to be supportive of regional identities, such as Venetian nationalism in Veneto and Lombard nationalism in Lombardy.
+The League supports the implementation of article 116 of the Constitution, the "differentiated" or "asymmetrical" regionalism, i.e. the attribution of "particular forms and conditions of autonomy" also to ordinary-statute regions (with the consequent possibility for some regions to have further powers than others, but still less than the five special-statute regions).